Contents

 • Recurring Payments

-You can get 0.5% cash back on all other purchases, and there is no maximum cashback limit on cash rewards.
-You can also choose how to redeem cashback, one of the options being a statement credit.
+You can get 0.5% cash back on all other purchases, with no maximum cashback limit.
+You can also choose how to redeem cashback, including a statement credit.

-In addition to the points you can earn, another great feature of this card is that there are no transfer fees on money sent abroad with it; if you make the payment by your card's due date, you won’t pay any interest on the transaction either.
+In addition to the points you can earn, another great feature of this card is that there are no transfer fees for sending money abroad; if you make the payment by your card’s due date, you won’t pay any interest on the transaction either.

 Best First Credit Card for Young Adults

-While there are plenty of secured and unsecured credit cards out there for young adults, one of the best out there as a first is the Neo Secured Credit Card.
-The great thing about this card is that it doesn’t have a lot of fees, and the funds you use are based on who you put down as a security deposit on the card.
-This means your limit can be whatever you choose it to be.
+While there are plenty of secured and unsecured credit cards for young adults, one of the best first choices is the Neo Secured Credit Card.
+The great thing about this card is that it doesn’t have many fees, and the funds you use are based on who you list as a security deposit on the card.
+This means your limit can be whatever you choose.
 Plus, after just a short time of using this card, you can qualify for unsecured credit cards and premium credit cards.

 Best Credit Cards for 18-Year-Olds in Canada